90% cheaper with Latenode

-How to connect Google AppSheet and Sinch
+Connect Google AppSheet and Sinch in minutes with Latenode.

-Create a New Scenario to Connect Google AppSheet and Sinch
+Create Google AppSheet to Sinch workflow

-In the workspace, click the “Create New Scenario” button.
+In the workspace, click the βCreate New Scenarioβ button.

-Add the first node – a trigger that will initiate the scenario when it receives the required event.
+Add the first node β a trigger that will initiate the scenario when it receives the required event.
 Triggers can be scheduled, called by a Google AppSheet, triggered by another scenario, or executed manually (for testing purposes).
 In most cases, Google AppSheet or Sinch will be your first step.
 To do this, click "Choose an app," find Google AppSheet or Sinch, and select the appropriate trigger to start the scenario.

 Select the Google AppSheet node from the app selection panel on the right.